 The International Laser Class Association is a self-administered, self-funded international organization which provides coordination, organization and communication for the class worldwide.
-ILCA is like a worldwide sailing club specifically for owners of Laser sailboats and people interested in the Laser.
+ILCA is like a worldwide sailing club specifically for owners of Laser class sailboats and people interested in sailing them.

 ILCA’s objects, which are set out in its Constitution, are:

 - to promote and develop Laser class racing in all countries, under uniform rules

 - to provide a medium of exchange of information among Laser sailors throughout the world and enhance the enjoyment of Laser sailboats

 - to encourage and foster the enjoyment of the sporting and recreational aspects of sailing.